NCIP/gdc-docs/docs/Data_Portal/Users_Guide/quick_start.md

 ---

-__Step 4:__ When you are done filtering.
-Add the files to your cart.
+__Step 4:__ When you are done filtering, add the files to your cart.
 Then go to the cart.

 <details>
   <summary><i>Click to Expand/Collapse Animation</i></summary>